FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 PCA tries to preserve the Global Structure of data i.e when converting d-dimensional data to d-dimensional data then it tries to map all the clusters as a whole due to which local structures might get lost.

 <img style="background-color:#ffff; text-align:center;" width="900" src="https://miro.medium.com/max/1100/1*37a_i1t1tDxDYT3ZI6Yn8w.gif" />

+In Amazon SageMaker, PCA operates in two modes, depending on the scenario:
+* **Regular**: For datasets with sparse data and a moderate number of observations and features.
+* **Randomized**: For datasets with both a large number of observations and features.
+This mode uses an approximation algorithm.

 ### [T-Distributed Stochastic Neighbourhood Embedding (t-SNE)](https://www.geeksforgeeks.org/difference-between-pca-vs-t-sne/)